Faiz-C/storm/README.md

 * Better separation of code made it easier to develop and maintain
 * Components can be used on their own
 * For those learning it can be easier to handle the information in self-contained sections
-* Monorepo pattern + Gradle made managing the components as separate models easy
+* Monorepo pattern + Gradle made managing the components as separate modules easy

 Below are the individual components of the Storm Engine: